goto Statement in C++ (With Examples)

 C++ goto Statement – FAQs

 Q1.
-Is goto recommended in modern C++?
+Is goto a control flow statement in C++?

 Q2.
 Can a goto statement jump between two functions?